sigven/oncoEnrichR/README.md

   __2.__ `write`

-* takes the contents of the report object retrieved in _1)_ to assemble a structured and interactive _oncoEnrichR_ HTML report
+* takes the contents of the report object retrieved in _1)_ to assemble either
+   * A) a structured and interactive _oncoEnrichR_ HTML report, OR
+   * B) a multisheet Excel workbook with results from the annotations and analyses provided by _oncoEnrichR_

 #### Example run